Congratulations on your decision to become a personal trainer! You’ve picked a gratifying career that will change lives.

 Once you’ve chosen a study option, completed the package or workshop, and feel competent in the material, it’s time to take your certification exam!
 Watch this video for tips on overcoming any anxiety with taking the exam:

 You can register to take your exam any time you feel proficient in the material.
-You can also take the exam without purchasing a study package, but this is recommended only for individuals with a degree in kinesiology or are currently a CPT through another agency.
+You can also take the exam without purchasing a study package, but this is recommended only for individuals with a degree in kinesiology or who are currently a CPT through another agency.

 In comparison to most certifying agencies that require examination within six months of purchasing the voucher, NFPT allows 12 months.
 Even though NFPT allows a longer stretch of time between voucher purchase and examination, committing to intentional study is the best way to thoroughly comprehend the material instead of studying sporadically.
 Most candidates find 60-90 days is adequate preparation.

-If after registering you decide not to take the exam, you can request a refund within the first two weeks of your original application and before to the exam date.
+If after registering you decide not to take the exam, you can request a refund within the first two weeks of your original application and before the exam date.
 NFPT will provide a full refund minus a $50 application processing fee.
 The refund amount will decrease by 25% every two weeks, with no refund provided after 8 weeks.

 Exam Day: What to Expect